ironscar/unreal-engine-dev-starter/docs/rigging.md

 - Once done, you can go to Pose mode of the Armature and rotate the bones to see how they move the model
   - You can actually rotate the bones even in weight paint mode to see how the current distribution works
   - You can also do this to reach and paint the places which you cannot paint due to close surfaces
+- If you paint one bone on the left and want to mirror it to the other side
+  - Go to `Object Data Properties` on the right side-menu, select the specific vertex group
+  - Click on the dark down-chevron on the right of the vertex groups sub-menu
+  - Do `Copy Vertex Group` followed by `Mirror Vertex Group`
+  - Then update the name of vertex group by replacing `_r` with `_l` or vice versa
+  - This will assign it to the corresponding bone on the other side with copied group
+  - It mostly works but could need small tweaks (still saves more time than repainting)

 ---